 Working in a toxic environment can be mentally, emotionally, and even physically draining.
 It affects not only your performance but also your well-being and overall quality of life.
 Unfortunately, toxic work environments can be subtle at first, but over time, their effects on your mental health can become overwhelming.
 Whether it’s due to poor leadership, bullying, unrealistic expectations, or a lack of recognition, knowing how to navigate and protect your mental health is essential for surviving—and eventually thriving—beyond a toxic workplace.
+For some, breaking free and starting fresh by forming an llc in north carolina can be a step toward creating a healthier, more empowering work environment on their own terms.

 In this article, we’ll explore how to handle toxic work environments, identify the red flags, and take steps to protect your mental health in the process.